Trend Arlington Park

 Thank you.

-Scott Graham 9 months ago
+Scott Graham over 1 year ago

 I am surprised that the surface of the pavilion is asphalt and not concrete.
 Concrete is more durable, will not need to re-surfaced , replaced or maintained (assuming it is properly mixed, laid and cured) and is therefore more sustainable than asphalt which by its very nature requires maintenance.

-Stephanie Price 9 months ago
+Stephanie Price over 1 year ago